 15. AMF decides whether the UE should or should not be allowed access given the currently reported location.

 16. AMF interacts with NG-RAN and/or the UE to convey the decision.
-For example, based on the reported UE analytics (e.g. UE behaviour), the AMF and/ or NG-RAN may behave as follows:
+For example, based on the reported UE analytics (e.g. UE behaviour, UE location), the AMF and/ or NG-RAN may behave as follows:

 a) In case of UE in initial access, the AMF may accept or reject UE Registration Request to the UE reported location.
 In case of rejection, the AMF may provide a cause value to the UE and/or NG-RAN (e.g. "inaccurate/wrong Location", "Location is not supported", or any other naming).

-b) AMF may forward the full, part or a modified version of the analytics (e.g. UE behaviour) to NG-RAN which may act upon it.
+b) AMF may forward the full, part or a modified version of the analytics (e.g. UE behaviour, UE location) to NG-RAN which may act upon it.
 For example, NG-RAN may release the UE in case of an "unexpected UE location".

 c) AMF may decide to initiate UE release procedure with the NG-RAN, and indicates the cause of UE context release as UE (e.g. "inaccurate/wrong/unexpected UE Location", "UE Location is not supported", or any other naming).

-Editor's note: The feasibility and reliability of the solution needs further discussion and to be checked with eNA_Ph3 and 5GSAT_Ph2 studies.
+NOTE 2: The AMF may use additional information other than analytics to increase the reliability of location verification for satellite access.
+It is up to RAN WGs to decide if additional information to AMF is provided by NG-RAN.

+NOTE 3: To which extent NWDAF analytics can enahance the reliability of the location verification is for RAN WGs to verify.

 6.18.4 Impacts on services, entities and interfaces

+AMF:

+- To trigger UE related analytics request/subscription after NG-RAN requests AMF UE location verification for satellite access.

+- To discover an NWDAF instance with aggregator capabilities for UE related analytics.

+- To verify UE location provided via satellite access based on NWDAF analytics, report to NG-RAN and/or UE, and initiate any necessary action.

+NWDAF:

+- To support aggregation of UE related analytics for location verification purposes.

 6.19 Solution #19: Support of Low Latency via User Plane